EricTylerZ/venetian-potato-sower/README.md

 - Input a custom prompt for analysis.
 - Select from multiple Venice.ai models (e.g., 'mistral-31-24b', `llama-3.2-3b`).
 - Estimate processing cost based on file size and model pricing.
-- Process files with chunking for large logs, returning a combined prompt history.
+- Process files with chunking for large logs, returning a combined set of mashed potatoes.